-G. FHWA/FTA PLANNING EMPHASIS AREAS
+H. FHWA/FTA PLANNING EMPHASIS AREAS

-With the renewed focus on transportation planning brought about by MAP-21 and continued with the FAST Act and the new IIJA, the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) have jointly issued Planning Emphasis Areas (PEAs).
+With the renewed focus on transportation planning brought about by the FAST Act and continued with the IIJA Act/BIL, the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) have jointly issued Planning Emphasis Areas (PEAs).
 These topical areas are meant to provide emphasis to planning topics where FHWA and FTA want States and MPOs to focus their respective planning work programs.
 Below are the topic areas and actions to be taken by the MPO to implement them.

-1. Tackling the Climate Crisis - Transition to a Clean Energy, Resilient Future:
+1. Tackling Extreme Weather - Transition to a Clean Energy, Resilient Future:

-Federal agencies are working with State DOTs, MPOs and transit providers to ensure that transportation plans and infrastructure investments help achieve the national greenhouse gas reduction goals of 50-52 percent below 2005 levels by 2030, and net-zero emissions by 2050, and increase resilience to extreme weather events and other disasters resulting from the increasing effects of climate change.
-Field offices should encourage State DOTs and MPOs to use the transportation planning process to accelerate the transition toward electric and other alternative fueled vehicles, plan for a sustainable infrastructure system that works for all users, and undertake actions to prepare for and adapt to the impacts of climate change.
+Federal agencies are working with State DOTs, MPOs and transit providers to ensure that transportation plans and infrastructure investments help increase resilience to extreme weather events and other disasters resulting from the increasing effects of extreme weather.
+Field offices should encourage State DOTs and MPOs to use the transportation planning process to include the transition toward electric and other alternative fueled vehicles, plan for a sustainable infrastructure system that works for all users, and undertake actions to prepare for and adapt to the impacts of severe weather.

-The MPO will support the federal agencies resilience plans and assess climate vulnerabilities and risks on the current infrastructure in the MPO area.
-The MPO will work to identify barriers to and opportunities for deployment of fueling and charging infrastructure; evaluate opportunities to reduce greenhouse gas emissions, shift to lower emission modes of transportation; and identify transportation system vulnerabilities to climate change impacts and evaluate potential solutions.
+The MPO will support the federal agencies resilience plans and assess extreme weather vulnerabilities and risks on the current infrastructure in the MPO area.
+The MPO will work to identify barriers to and opportunities for deployment of fueling and charging infrastructure, review emission modes of transportation; and identify transportation system vulnerabilities to severe weather impacts and evaluate potential solutions.